 We settle with a certain job.
 Get married.
 Have kids.
-And at some point, our day-to-day life feels like colorless, paintful existence deprived of any form of joy.
+And at some point, our day-to-day life feels colorless.
+Like a painful existence deprived of any form of joy.
 We must work in order to provide for our family and our needs are no longer important.

 A lot of times, in order to install some excitement in our rather dull life, a lot of us consider changing jobs.
-Other go a step further and decide that their partner is a life-sucking bastard who shouldn’t be entitled to sit with them on the same table and they ask for a divorce.
+Others, go a step further and decide that their partner is a life-sucking bastard who shouldn’t be entitled to sit with them at the same table and they ask for a divorce.

 A new job will require learning new skills and acquiring new contacts.
 In essence, this might be good but it can also waste a lot of our precious time.
 The same applies when considering another partner.
 At first, the new relationship will feel exciting.
 You’ll cuddle and have sex all the time but as times go by you might see flaws in the new person that you can’t tolerate.

 Running after the latest trends won’t lead to anything productive.
 Life will get boring at some point, whether we like it or not.
 It’s best to focus on strengthening your relationship with the people around you than seeking for creating other shallow ones.
 The same applies to our work.
 It’s (usually) better to focus on being the best at what you’re doing now than involving yourself in new industries you know nothing about.